CSWanigasooriya/CSWanigasooriya/README.md

 Hi, I'm <code>Chamath Wanigasooriya</code>, an undergraduate who is a passionate self-motivated full stack web developer and a freelance software engineer from Sri Lanka <a target="_blank" rel="noopener noreferrer"><img width="30px" src="https://upload.wikimedia.org/wikipedia/commons/a/a3/Animated-Flag-Sri-Lanka.gif" style="max-width:100%;"></a>.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality.

-* 🔭 I’m currently working on an online ecommerce platform development.
+🔭 I’m currently working on an online ecommerce platform development.</br>
-* 🌱 I’m currently learning React Native.
+🌱 I’m currently learning React Native.</br>
-* ⚡ Fun fact: I'm good at speed solving.
+⚡ Fun fact: I'm good at speed solving.</br>

 <!--
 - 👯 I’m looking to collaborate on ...